Behind the Screens

 In the spring of 2020, school technology departments were faced with unprecedented challenges as the coronavirus pandemic forced instruction to move to remote learning.
 In an effort to highlight the great work of the technology staff at schools around the state, we are excited to launch a new monthly series, Behind the Screens.
 Check back each month and follow along on social media to see who will be recognized next.

-Bryan Lowery and Chris Snyder, Technology Coordinators from McCrory School District
+Brian Lowery and Chris Snyder, Technology Coordinators from McCrory School District

 These guys, Chris Snyder and Bryan Lowery, have done an amazing job for the McCrory School District.
 They manage our website, help with E-Rate, manage our network, our chromebooks, our hotspots, social media posts, and many, many other things.